Indian Diabetes Risk Score MDRF-IDRS

 The gap between “normal” HbA1c (under 5.7%) and “diabetes” (6.5%+) is the highest-leverage health window most people will ever have.
 Catch it early and reversal is straightforward.
 Miss it for 5-10 years and the metabolic damage compounds.

 Many Indians underestimate their risk because they’re “not overweight by Western standards.”
-The Asia-Pacific BMI threshold (overweight at 23, not 25) catches the “thin-fat Indian” phenotype — normal-looking BMI with central fat and metabolic dysfunction.
-This is also why waist circumference matters more than BMI alone in this score.
+The IDRS uses Indian waist cutoffs precisely because the “thin-fat Indian” phenotype - normal-looking weight with central fat and metabolic dysfunction - is missed by BMI alone.
+Waist circumference is the single heaviest-weighted factor in the score.

 Acting on your result

-For any score above 11, get bloodwork: HbA1c, fasting glucose, fasting insulin (use the HOMA-IR calculator with that), and a lipid panel.
+For any score of 30 or above, get bloodwork: HbA1c, fasting glucose, fasting insulin (use the HOMA-IR calculator with that), and a lipid panel.
 Most Indian diagnostic labs charge ₹1,500-2,500 for this set.
-Pre-diabetes (HbA1c 5.7-6.4%) is highly reversible with nutrition + activity — most people return to normal within 12-16 weeks.
+Pre-diabetes (HbA1c 5.7-6.4%) is highly reversible with nutrition + activity - most people return to normal within 12-16 weeks.

 Common questions about diabetes risk